thu-spmi/CAT/joinap.md

 - #### training

-  **JoinAP-Linear** multilingual training is enabled with `ctc-crf/train.py` by add additional  parameter of `--mc-train-pv` , which specifies the `phonological vector` used for multi-lingual training.
+  **JoinAP-Linear** multilingual training is enabled with `ctc-crf/train.py` by add additional  parameter of `--mc-train-pv` , which specifies the `phonological vector` (abbreviated as `pv`) used for multi-lingual training.
 A typical configuration is shown as below:

   ```shell